Last reviewed 7 March 2022

 Reviews of risk assessments should include checking that mitigation measures are working as planned.
 It is particularly important to review risk assessments and carry out health and safety compliance checks before buildings are reopened after a period of closure.

-Recommended control measures in schools
+Recommended control measures in schools and early years

 Measure 1.
 Ensure good hygiene for everyone

-DfE recommend that everyone in school and early years settings should clean their hands regularly with soap and water or hand sanitiser.
+DfE recommends that everyone in school and early years settings should clean their hands regularly with soap and water or hand sanitiser.
 The “catch it, bin it, kill it” respiratory hygiene approach should be maintained and personal protective equipment (PPE) effective against infection should be used in compliance with guidance, such as Use of PPE in education, childcare and children’s social care.
 This covers PPE to be used when dealing with a symptomatic child, for instance.

 Schools and early years should make sure enough washing facilities, tissues and bins are available to support their hygiene policies and procedures.
 Additional support should be provided to younger children and to those with complex needs.